 I’ll just call this one Pharrell.
 He was a beautiful, tall, fully tattooed man with incredible style.
 I emphasize “man” because he was at least 8-10 years older than I was.
 That in and of itself was instantly attractive.
 I was over all the dopes that were my age.
 Come to find out, he lived across the street (like, literally) from my apartment complex.
 If that wasn’t a sign, I didn’t know what was.

 I don’t even remember much from our first date, but I do remember what he said when he came to pick me up.
-I was dressed super casual (t-shirt, jeans, hair in a headband and converse tennis shoes).
+I was dressed super casual.
 He told me how much he loved the fact that I didn’t try to dress up super formal and showy for him which really showed a lot about the kind of guy he was.
 This was someone who wasn’t looking for arm candy.
 He was a chill dude looking for a good girl he could be in a relationship with.
 The fact that I wasn’t 21 yet, couldn’t drink with him, still read my Bible every day (whether or not I was living by the Word) and was still a virgin, were total turn-ons to him.

 I felt safer with such an older man who had such good intentions with me.
 At one point he even told me that he could see himself marrying me.
 He called me “Tiger”, a nickname that made me feel all at once sexy, sassy, childish and grown up at the same time.
 We didn’t really date for long, but his creativity and maturity were absolutely inspiring.